ansible/ansible/docsite/rst/playbooks_blocks.rst

         become_user: root

-In the example above the 3 tasks will be executed only when the block's when condition is met and enables privilege escalation for all the enclosed tasks.
+In the example above, the 3 tasks will be executed only when the block's when condition is met.
+Privilege escalation is enabled for all of the enclosed tasks.

 .. _block_error_handling: